devicetree-org/lopper/README-architecture.txt

-As an example, yaml constructs can be mapped directly to device tree formats (strings, ints, etc), but other complex structures (maps, lists, mixed types) need to be interpreted / expanded by an assis or an xlate lop.
+As an example, yaml constructs can be mapped directly to device tree formats (strings, ints, etc), but other complex structures (maps, lists, mixed types) need to be interpreted / expanded by an assist or an xlate lop.

 To ensure that the LopperTree is always compatible with dts/fdt, these complex types are json encoded and carried as a string in a LopperProp.
 When json